 Results

 All 104 participants were HIV-positive and on antiretroviral therapy.
-Most (94%) women had a history of VIA or Pap screening, and 37% reported a previous negative experience with a speculum exam (Table 1).
-Overall hr-HPV prevalence was 30%.
+Most (94.2%) women self-reported a history of VIA or Pap screening, but only 66 (63.5%) were confirmed in the EHR.
+Thirty-nine (37.5%) reported a previous negative experience with a speculum exam (Table 1).
+Overall hr-HPV prevalence was 30.0%.

 Nineteen percent of the sample had previously heard of HPV.
 Among those 20 who were aware, 13 reported learning about HPV through the media, usually the radio.
 Six women reported hearing about HPV at a health facility.
 One learned about it from a school HPV vaccination campaign.
 We found no differences in willingness to self-sample or preferences by HPV awareness.

-Most women (66%) reported they did not know the cause of cervical cancer.
-Among those who thought they knew about the cause (n=35), most (71%) correctly identified at least one risk factor though 34% believed misconceptions about cervical cancer risk (Table 2).
+Two-thirds (69) reported they did not know the cause of cervical cancer.
+Among those who thought they knew about the cause (n=35), 25 (71%) correctly identified at least one risk factor though 12 (34%) believed misconceptions about cervical cancer risk (Table 2).

-Over 94% agreed that self-sampling was easy (n=98) and comfortable (n=102) (Figure 2).
-Ninety-two percent (95) expressed they were at least somewhat confident in doing it correctly.
-Nearly all women (95%) were willing to self-sample again.
+Nearly all agreed that self-sampling was easy and comfortable (Figure 2).
+Ninety-four women (90.3%) expressed they were somewhat or extremely confident in doing it correctly, which was different by screening history (97.0% screened vs. 78.9% unscreened, p=0.002).
+Nearly all women (99, 95.2%) were willing to self-sample again.

 Although 12 women reported a problem handling the swab or transport medium, only three samples were inadequate.
 A few mentioned it was difficult to hold the swab while sampling, locate the right place to insert it, and open/close the container.

 Most women (93, 89%) indicated they understood the instructions well.
 Four with less understanding explained it was their first time using such a device and therefore unsure how to insert it.
-The majority (77, 74%) found the combination of verbal explanation and handout most helpful compared to the explanation alone (25).
-Twenty-five percent noted the importance of the nurse’s sex: they felt more comfortable asking questions to a female and trusted her explanation better.
+The majority (77, 74%) found the combination of verbal explanation and handout most helpful compared to the explanation alone.
+One quarter (26, 25%) noted the importance of the nurse’s sex: they felt more comfortable asking questions to a female and trusted her explanation better.

 Twenty women (19%) stated their preference for future screening was self-sampling over speculum exam.
-We found no differences in preference by screening history or knowledge.
-Urban-residing women (p=0.02) and those with higher education (p=0.04) were more likely to prefer self-sampling.
+We found no differences in preference by screening history (EHR confirmed and self-reported), knowledge, or self-sampling confidence.
+Urban-residing women (p=0.019) and those with higher education (p=0.040) were more likely to prefer self-sampling.

 We categorized open-ended responses about preference rationale, allowing more than one response per participant.
 Self-sampling was preferred because it was easier (15), less painful (11), less embarrassing (7) and more convenient (3).
 Speculum exams were preferred because of trust in providers’ skills (24), women’s low confidence to sample correctly (24), and providers being able to visualize the cervix/see where to sample (15).
 Six women also mentioned the novelty of the self-swab or the familiarity of routine screening as reasons for their choices.